JadenFurtado/security_writeups/just for fun/readme.md

 I cropped out part of the password, but you can see that this application has been left with debug mode on as well as is disclosing the email-id and password of the sys-admin!🤦‍♂️

 You can google the term I showed and see what all you can find.
-Again, no exploitation, just disclosure
+Again, no exploitation, just disclosure.

 ### Type 3: Password files exposed over the inernet